bernardoloures/Trabalho-Final-de-LP-POO./README.md

 3. Certifique-se de que as imagens estão no diretório Imagem conforme a estrutura do projeto.

-4. Compile e execute a classe Home.java para iniciar a aplicação.
+4. Compile e execute a classe TelaInicial.java para iniciar a aplicação.

 # Uso